 Strong Acid Extracts

 As the name implies, strong acid extracts use strong acids to dissolve the nutrients in the soil sample.
 The most widely used strong acid test is called the “strong acid Mehlich 3 extract.”
 Harkening back to high school chemistry, the stronger the acid used to extract nutrients from the soil, the more nutrients it can to dissolve.
-The Mehlich 3 is the test most often used by land grant universities across the Midwest and Southeast.
+Land grant universities across the Midwest and Southeast most often use the Mehlich 3 test.
 It was specifically developed to work well on especially acidic soils.

 Weak Acid Extracts